-Line 17-Enter on Line 17 any carryover of contributions that you were not able to deduct in an earlier year because they exceeded your adjusted gross income limit.
+Line 17-Enter any carryover of contributions that you were not able to deduct in an earlier year because they exceeded your adjusted gross income limit.
 See federal Publication 526 for details on how to figure your carryover.

 Lines 19 through 21-Casualty and Theft Losses